what we’ve discovered

 Token Transfer

-The third step involves transferring the Rune from a transaction input to output.
+The third step involves transferring the Rune from a transaction input to an output.
 For that, you will use an edict, which is a message detailing that switch.
 These edicts carry the token’s output number, ID, and amount.
 Runestones can have an infinite number of edicts, which also come in the OP_RETURN format.

 Cenotaphs

 There are occasions where Runestones may have errors, such as missing outputs or inaccurate encoding.
 These are known as cenotaphs.
-The Runes protocol burns any token having them, with the intention ofencouraging users to be diligent.
+The Runes protocol burns any token having them, with the intention of encouraging users to be diligent.

 Runes vs BRC-20 Tokens: What’s the Difference?